 North Carolina Workers’ Comp Law

 If you work in North Carolina, it is important to understand how its workers’ compensation laws operate, especially if you are injured while at your place of work.
 The law requires all businesses having three or more workers to apply for a workers’ compensation insurance to protect or cover their employees.
 While many companies have this insurance, the question that many people ask is whether any person qualifies for compensation.
 Does an employee on contract qualify for the workers’ compensation benefits?
-Here is a brief discussion of the key workers’ compensation requirements and guidelines as provided for under the North Carolina Work Comp Laws and general statutes (NCGS) (for more info: workers compensation attorney).
+Here is a brief discussion of the key workers’ compensation requirements and guidelines as provided for under the North Carolina Work Comp Laws and general statutes (NCGS) (for more info: workers comp attorney ).